jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [ ] Make font delivery deterministic or document the Google Fonts network requirement.
 - [ ] Configure production environment and deployment checks.
 - [ ] Perform a final content, browser, performance, and link audit.
-- [~] Publish the validated project through a private production deployment.
+- [!]
+Publish the validated project through a private production deployment; awaiting explicit authorization to copy the repository to the hosting provider's private source repository.

 ## Completed Work